comic-manga-ebook/ecmb_definition/README.md

 **If you like it, I would be happy if you  [donate on checkya](https://checkya.com/1hhp2cpit9eha/payme)**<br /><br />

 ## Definition
-*.ecmb is basically a Zip-file containing a XML-file named "ecmb.xml" for the meta-data and all the images stored in a folder "content", organized in subfolders for using chapters.
+*.ecmb is basically a Zip-file containing an XML-file named "ecmb.xml" for the meta-data and all the images stored in a folder "content", organized in subfolders for using chapters.
 The cover-images are stored in the root of the Zip-file.
 Beside the meta-data, the "ecmb.xml" contains the spine and of course a navigation which gives you many opportunities.
 ### File-structure:
 ```